-GRI 306-1 and 301-3
+GRI 306-1 AND 301-3

-Atlantic Sapphire does primary processing onsite in Homestead.
+ATLANTIC SAPPHIRE DOES primary processing onsite in Homestead.
 This includes slaughter, eviscerating and packing whole salmon in a state of the art facility.
-The company also commissioned in 2022 our filleting line where we do pin bone in fillets on site to guarantee optimal yields, freshness and workmanship.
+The Group also commissioned in 2022 a filleting line where it does pin bone in fillets on site to guarantee optimal yields, freshness and workmanship.

 Atlantic Sapphire's main packaging material for HOG salmon and salmon fillets is made of fully recyclable or biodegradable material for domestic transportation.
-Together with a sustainability-minded supplier, coolseal USA, we are sourcing fully recyclable packaging for our whole fish and fillets and using cardboard biodegradable totes for all our byproducts from filleting operations (including heads, frames and bits and pieces).
+Together with a sustainability-minded supplier, SurPack, the Group is sourcing fully recyclable packaging for whole fish and fillets and using cardboard biodegradable totes or reusable plastic bins for all byproducts from filleting operations (including heads, frames and bits and pieces).

-We sell both whole fish and pin bone in fillets to our customers and use secondary processors around the country for further value added processing (pin bone out fillets, portions, smoked salmon and other value added products).
-The company is also planning to start using reusable bins to send pre rigor fillets to some of our secondary processors in 2023.
+Atlantic Sapphire sells both whole fish and pin bone in fillets to customers and uses secondary processors around the country for further value added processing (pin bone out fillets, portions, smoked salmon and other value added products).
+The company is also planning to start using reusable bins to send pre rigor fillets to secondary processors in 2023.

-Thanks to this onsite processing in-market, our fish arrives faster and fresher to stores and consumers.
+Thanks to this onsite processing in-market, fish arrives faster and fresher to stores and consumers.
 This means longer shelf life, less shrink and lower food waste on the market side as well.